r78v10a07/jbiowh-googlecode-wiki/README.md

-#summary Summary description about the JBioWH framework
+#Summary description about the JBioWH framework

 The _*Java Biological Warehouse*_ (*JBioWH*) is a mature computational system which provides a framework for biological data integration and management.
 The system is based in a relational schema to integrate the most important public biological data sources into a [RelationalSchema relational schema] and a [JavaAPI Java API] to support rapid bioinformatics application development.
 Also, we developed a [DesktopTool Desktop Tool] which contains an extended search interface and a [SQLEditor SQL Editor Tab] to interact with the database.